 Vincristine (ex.
 Oncovan) and cyclophosphamide (ex.
 Cytoxan) are occasionally prescribed to treat ITP.
 These are second or third line treatments.
 Vincristine may be used in emergenices or in combination with other therapies for particularly difficult cases.6

-Vincristine is a vinca alkaloid derived from the Madagascar periwinkle that inhibits the division of rapidly growing cells.
+Vincristine, a vinca alkaloid derived from the Madagascar periwinkle, inhibits the division of rapidly growing cells.
 It is frequently used in conjunction with other drugs or infusions for the treatment of lymphoma.1

 Rituximab (rituxan) is considered by some to be a chemotherapy since it is often used to treat cancer.
 Information about rituximab and ITP is on the B-cell depletion page.

 The dose and duration of the chemotherapy agents varies with the age and size of the patient, other medications, and additional medical conditions.

 Vincristine is administered through an IV push.
 It is important that someone who is experienced with the treatment oversee the process since leakage into the surrounding tissue can cause severe problems or death.4